uraimo/SwiftyGPIO/README.md

     let gpios = SwiftyGPIO.getGPIOsForBoard(.CHIP)
     var gp = gpios[.P0]!

-The following are the possible values for the supported boards:
+The following are the possible values for the predefined boards:

-* .RaspberryPiRev1 (Pi A,B Revision 1)
+* .RaspberryPiRev1 (Pi A,B Revision 1, pre-2012, 26 pin header)
-* .RaspberryPiRev2 (Pi A,B Revision 2)
+* .RaspberryPiRev2 (Pi A,B Revision 2, post-2012, 26 pin header)
-* .RaspberryPiB2Zero (Pi B+,2,Zero with 40 pin header)
+* .GPIORPIPlus2ZERO (Raspberry Pi A+ and B+, Raspberry 2, Raspberry Zero, all with a 40 pin header)
+* .BeagleBoneBlack (BeagleBone Black)
 * .CHIP (the $9 C.H.I.P. computer).

 The map returned by *getGPIOsForBoard* contains all the GPIOs of a specific board as described by [these diagrams](https://github.com/uraimo/SwiftyGPIO/wiki/GPIO-Pinout).